twbattaglia/koeken/README.md

 1. Run summarize_taxa.py on the biom table with your mapping file to create a relative abundance table with all sample metadata.
 2. Open excel and remove the metadata columns you do not need and leave only metadata for class and subclass
 3. Convert ; to | within the taxonomy names
-4. Upload to Galaxy-Lefse and analyze (format, run, graph)
+4. Upload to Galaxy-LEfSe and analyze (format, run, graph)

 Now this workflow may seem simple, but when you have longitudinal dataset with 12 different timepoint and 4 different groups, its becomes a very tedious task.
 You will need to repeat this process over and over manually subsetting the groups.
 This is where koeken comes into play.
 Koeken is just a simple fancy ```for``` loop which iterates over all the different groups found in your 'Time' variable and runs all the processing steps found above.